-As simple as the brief sounds, it took many years to find the perfect sofa maker to help bring the vision to life.
+As simple as the brief sounds, it took many years to find the perfect maker to help bring the vision to life.

-We really wanted the sofas to be made by hand, using traditional methods.
+We really wanted the collection to be made by hand, using traditional methods.
 And since OKA started out as a small brand founded by friends, with a love for beautifully made pieces, we wanted to collaborate with a company with the same ethos.

-The third-generation family-owned business eventually chosen is staffed by some of the most passionate and skilled craftsmen in the business, who have been handmaking furniture in America since the 1950s.
+The third-generation family-owned business eventually chosen is staffed by some of the most passionate and skilled craftspeople in the business, who have been handmaking furniture in America since the 1950s.
 Every step of the process happens in their North Carolina workshop, a creative hub where talented artisans who dedicate their hands and hearts to crafting extraordinary pieces thrive.

 To ensure quality and ownership, a team with in-depth knowledge of everything from furniture construction to fabric upholstery is responsible for making an entire sofa, a process known in the industry as “frame to finish.”

-Back in the workshop, the pattern cutting and sewing all happens in-situ alongside the sofa construction.
+Back in the workshop, the pattern cutting and sewing all happens in-situ alongside the construction.
 As soon as the covers are complete, the maker can apply them to their handiwork.
 Then it’s time for the finishing touches, like the seat, back or arm cushions, and removable birch legs.
 “A lot of work went into the construction of the legs, they are such a key component, and they are so often overlooked,” Sue says.

 I couldn’t be happier with how the collection has turned out and I’m excited to see how the sofas will lend a personal touch to homes in the States.